roblaing/erlang-webapp-howto/unit4/README.md

 <h2>welcome_or_login_handler</h2>

-Once I had the webutil:logged_in/1 function, writing the
+Once I had the webutil:logged_in/1 function working, writing the
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit4/apps/unit4/src/welcome_or_login_handler.erl">
 welcome_or_login_handler.erl</a> was relatively straighforward: